-Since the property's energy reduction meets the E.8 threshold, you may claim those points as well as the E.5 and E.6 points for six points total.
+Since the property's ENERGY STAR score or energy reduction meets the E.8 threshold, you may claim those points as well as the E.5 and E.7 points for six points total.

 IREM CSP recertification is due by December 31 in the third year after certification.
-The property must have maintained reduced energy consumption by 5%+ at time of recertification.
+The property must have maintained an ENERGY STAR score of 60+ and/or reduced energy consumption by 5%+ at time of recertification.